 What are the main criteria for the selection of an orthodontic wire?

-1. Force delivery characteristics,
+1. Force delivery characteristics,2. elastic working range,

 3. ease of manipulation by permanent deformation to desired shapes,